Icinga/icinga2/doc/10-icinga-template-library.md

 elasticsearch_query_warning  | **Optional.** Warning threshold for total hits (default '20'). elasticsearch_query_critical | **Optional.** Critical threshold for total hits (default '50').

-#### Elasticsearch Health <a id="plugin-check-command-elasticsearch-netways-health"></a>
+#### Elasticsearch Health <a id="plugin-check-command-elasticsearch-health"></a>

-This subcommand is provided by [elasticsearch netways](https://github.com/NETWAYS/check_elasticsearch#health) and executed as `elasticsearch health`.
+This subcommand is provided by check_elasticsearch executed as `elasticsearch health`.
 Checks the health status of an Elasticsearch cluster.

 ## Contributed Plugin Check Commands <a id="plugin-contrib"></a>